The Gallagher Law Library is open to the public and you are welcome to visit us in person to use our legal resources and materials.

 |Special Collections (ask staff to retrieve)||Library Use Only|

 To renew your item, sign into your Library Account.
-You can also call the Circulation Desk (206.543.4086) during business hours to renew over the phone.
-Note: if your item is overdue or if your patron account has expired (1 year from the date of registration), you must renew in person.
+You can also call the Info Desk (206.543.4086) during business hours to renew over the phone.
+Note: if your item is overdue, you must renew in person.

 Your item may be recalled because it is requested by another borrower.
 You will receive an email notification with a shortened (typically two weeks) loan period.